stagemonitor/stagemonitor/CONTRIBUTING.md

 # Contributing to stagemonitor

+## Code Style
+At the very least, respect the settings in `.editorconfig`.
+Some IDEs like InjelliJ support [EditorConfig](http://editorconfig.org/) out of the box.
+For others like Eclipse, there are plugins available.

+For more advanced and Java specific styling, please use the `intellij-java-stagemonitor-style.xml` when developing with IntelliJ.
+When using Eclipse, it would be awesome if you could contribute a formatter which is based on the one for IntelliJ.
+Otherwise, just try to not screw up the formatting too much (especially imports in existing classes).

 ## Contributor License Agreement (CLA)
 If you want to submit a non-trivial pull request like implementing a new feature, you have to sign a CLA.
 But don't worry, the process is really simple.